pnpm/pnpm.io/docs/cli/update.md

 ### --latest, -L

-Ignores the version range specified in `package.json`.
-Instead, the version specified by the `latest` tag will be used (potentially upgrading the packages across major versions).
+Update the dependencies to their latest stable version as determined by their `latest` tags (potentially upgrading the packages across major versions) as long as the version range specified in `package.json` is older than the `latest` tag (i.e. it will not downgrade prereleases).

 ### --global, -g